-Follow this quick and invaluable 5-point checklist which will help you choose your PERFECT pressure washer from among all the others:
+And you can also follow this quick and invaluable 5-point checklist which will help you choose the best pressure washer from among all the others:

 #1 - CHOOSE YOUR POWER SUPPLY: Electric or Gas-Powered Engine?

-The pressure washers best suited for homeowners are powered by either an Electric or Gas Powered engine.
+The pressure washers best suited for homeowners are powered by either an electric or gas engine.

 GAS-POWERED pressure washers are many times more powerful than electric models, don't require an electrical outlet, are more durable and they take less effort & time to clean projects.

 My #1 best gas washer recommendation is the Generac 6596 washer that's available on Amazon.

 Hands-down, it's my top all-around best gas washer choice.
 It has a quality Generac engine, an axial cam pump you can count on and it'll give you 2,800 PSI and 2.5 GPM.
 This Generac gas pressure washer has the kind of power that will easily tackle any home or yard cleaning project you have.

 And this Generac 6596 also has Never Flat tires, which I love.
 No more flat tire hassles!